• Skip to main content

 Drowsy driving prevalence decreased with age, from more than 4.9 percent among those ages 18 to 44 years old to 1.7 percent among those 65 or older.
 Retired respondents (1 percent), students or homemakers (2.1 percent) and unemployed respondents (3.1 percent) were less likely to report drowsy driving than those who were employed (5.1 percent) or unable to work (6.1 percent), the CDC said.

 Conybeare said that as public policy catches up with the realization that drowsy driving is a specific, identifiable safety concern, civil courts can hold drowsy drivers accountable when they harm others.
-Car accident victims in Michigan who think drowsy driving may have played a role in their accident should contact a qualified personal injury lawyer such as those at Conybeare Law Office for a review of their case, he said.
+Car accident victims in Michigan who think drowsy driving may have played a role in their accident should contact a qualified personal injury lawyer such as those at Conybeare Injury and Accident Lawyers for a review of their case, he said.

 “Drowsy driving accidents have identifying characteristics, such as a lack of braking,” Conybeare said.
 “Where we can demonstrate that a driver was likely asleep at the wheel prior to a crash, we can hold them responsible for their recklessness.”

-Conybeare Law Office, P.C., is the largest full-service, personal injury law firm in Southwest Michigan.
+Conybeare Injury and Accident Lawyers, P.C., is the largest full-service, personal injury law firm in Southwest Michigan.
 Its office is located at 519 Main Street, St. Joseph, MI 49085 (local phone number (269) 983-0561).
 The firm represents accident and injury victims throughout St. Joseph, Benton Harbor, South Haven, Niles, Dowagiac and other communities in Berrien, Van Buren and Cass counties.
 The firm takes pride in providing professional yet personalized legal representation to each client in a wide variety of cases.
 Its practice areas include animal attacks, car accidents, defective products, drunk-driving accidents, medical malpractice, motorcycle accidents, pedestrian accidents, premises liability and truck accidents, as well as Social Security disability (SSD) and workers’ compensation benefits.
-To learn more, call Conybeare Law Office toll free at (800) 983-0561 or use the firm’s online form.
+To learn more, call Conybeare Injury and Accident Lawyers toll free at (800) 983-0561 or use the firm’s online form.

 Footer